 INSIGHT Geologische Softwaresysteme GmbH was founded in Cologne, Germany, in 1983.
-Since then, we have developed desktop software for the graphical representation and analysis of subsurface data, especially for geologists.
+Since then, we have developed desktop software for the graphical representation and analysis of subsurface data.

 The first product line was AREAbas (1984-1995), a DOS-based software program that covered logging, gridding and contouring on an interactive graphic screen.
 Then, between 1995 and 2001, we developed GeoObject (based on ArcView 3.x), changing our focus towards a GIS.
 With our GeoObject software, we integrated the AREAbas functionality into a GIS.
 In parallel, we developed methods to create geological subsurface models on the basis of networked cross-sections and integrated them into GeoObject.
 At the time, when ESRI had almost stopped ArcView 3.x, and we had gained experience in creating subsurface models on the basis of sections, we started to develop GSI3D® between 2001 and 2004, the meaning of the letters being “Geological Surveying and Investigation in 3D".
 This software system integrates the AREAbas functionality for site investigation as well as the modeling functionality of GeoObject.